9 Heat Training Tips

 Treat each heat session like you would a hard training set – that includes replacing electrolytes lost through sweat.
 Don't forget, this isn't just about sodium.
 Magnesium, calcium and potassium also contribute to optimal muscle function so use a sports drink that contains these minerals too.

-With just 5 natural ingredients, Better Fuel packs nature's strongest ant-inflammatories as well as sodium, potassium, calcium and magnesium for optimal muscle function - perfect for training in the heat
+With just 5 natural ingredients, Rocket Fuel packs nature's strongest ant-inflammatories as well as sodium, potassium, calcium and magnesium for optimal muscle function - perfect for training in the heat

 More performance boosting content